Key facts and figures

 Running through EY’s organisation is a strong sense of obligation to serve a number of different stakeholders who count on them to deliver quality and excellence in everything they do.
 They aim to use their global reach and scale to convene the conversation about the challenges facing economies and the capital markets.

 EY launched its ‘Vision 2020’ goals in December 2013 to all EY people globally.
-Since then, EY has worked with The Big Picture People to engage their partners and people across UK&I and to help them understand what it means for their UK&I organisation (which includes people, clients and communities).
+Since then, EY has worked with The Big Picture People to engage their partners and people across UK&I and to help them understand the company purpose, and what it means for their UK&I organisation (which includes people, clients and communities).

 Two Big Picture People interventions in 2014 focused on conversations in teams/small groups, rolled out across the whole global firm, with over 400 sessions held in UK&I alone.
-For EY, the power was in the conversation – simply taking the time to talk to their people, and also in the thought that in every EY office across the globe, the same conversation was taking place.
+For EY, the power was in the conversation – simply taking the time to talk to their people, connecting them to the company purpose.
+Also in the thought that in every EY office across the globe, the same conversation was taking place.

 Both tools had a significant positive impact, the 2015 Global People Survey (GPS) recorded an increase of 31% in people who felt “The partners or other leaders I work with have communicated a vision of the future that motivates me” since the GPS in 2013.